-Scientific studies have shown the importance of calcium/Vitamin D supplements in slowing bone loss.
-Recent studies demonstrate the importance of taking Vitamin D along with any calcium supplement.
-A number of manufacturers now include Vitamin D in their products and some prescription drugs include Vitamin D recommendations with their information packs.
+Scientific studies have shown the importance of calcium/Vitamin D supplements in slowing and reversing bone loss.
+Recent studies also show the importance of taking Vitamin D along with any calcium supplement.
+A number of manufacturers now include Vitamin D in their products and some prescription drugs include Vitamin D recommendations in their information packs.

 But the big question for those of us with Osteopenia or Osteoporosis is: Which of the many calcium supplements on the market is really good for bone building?.
 So many companies make big claims for their products.
 Some of those claims are grounded in science...others seem more marketing 'hype'.
 Where does about Caltrate calcium stand?